fspoettel/thirtytwopixels/README.md

 # thirtytwopixels

-> RGB matrix album art display for mpd+ncmpcpp (and possibly other players)
+> RGB LED matrix album art display for mpd+ncmpcpp (and possibly other players)

 ## Hardware

 - Raspberry Pi Zero W
 - [Adafruit RGB Matrix Bonnet](https://www.adafruit.com/product/3211)
-- A 32x32 LED matrix (available on Adafruit and Aliexpress)
+- A 32x32 LED matrix with a HUB75 connection (available on Adafruit and Aliexpress)
 - A 5V 4A power adapter

-Refer to the Adafruit instructions to set this up.
+Refer to the [Adafruit instructions](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/) to set it up.

 ## Setup